Herefordshire Natural Flood Management (NFM) Project

 The project also seeks to deliver wider benefits such as improvements to water quality, enhanced biodiversity and socio-economic benefits.
 We will continue to gather evidence through the project on the effects and benefits of NFM.

-To help deliver our project, Herefordshire Council are working in partnership with the Environment Agency, Local Flood Action Groups, local communities and other key delivery partners.
+To help deliver our project, Herefordshire Council will work in partnership with the Environment Agency, Local Flood Action Groups, local communities and other key delivery partners.

 NFM Construction Grant Scheme

-The NFM Construction Grant Scheme provides funding to support landowners and farmers within the projects priority sub-catchments to alter their land and water management practices in order to slow the flow of water and reduce flood risk to downstream communities.
+The NFM Construction Grant Scheme will provide funding to support landowners and farmers within the projects priority sub-catchments to alter their land and water management practices in order to slow the flow of water and reduce flood risk to downstream communities.

-Other funding sources for NFM delivery in Herefordshire are available, including:
+Other funding sources for NFM delivery in Herefordshire include:

 Works delivered so far